Valve train noise, is usually due to excessive clearance, between two internal engine parts.

 Most likely because, the amount of lash or free play is far too excessive.
 So, the problem with diagnosing and correcting valve train noise is that; there are many components that can cause undesirable sounds.

 Though there are many possible causes, the valve lifter is often, the source of the noise.
-In any hydraulic application, another cause of valve train noise can be the result of; machining of the cylinder head and valve seats.
+Another cause of valve train noise can be, the result of machining of the cylinder head and valve seats.
 As a result, changes the rocker-arm geometry.

 Many mechanics think that this is caused by, faulty hydraulic lifters.
 That is incorrect.
 The lifter is only responding to the conditions and trying to, adjust for them.
 That’s why, it is critical to make sure that the valve train, is the culprit.